xjtuiair-cag/Matterhorn/README.md

 pip install -r requirements.txt
 ```

-Don't forget to add `sudo` if you are not the root user.
+Don't forget to add `sudo` prefix if you are not the root user.

 ### Install Matterhorn